Paul Ratcliffe, Olympic Silver Medallist

 Slalom paddlers are grouped so that they can race others of similar ability, on water that is appropriate to their skill.

-There are five divisions - Premier, and Divisions 1 to 4.
+There are five divisions - Premier and Divisions 1 to 4.
 Newcomers usually start in Division 4.
 When you do well, you get promoted.
 You build up your skill, and work your way up to bigger water and tougher competition.

 In Division 4, where you start, it won't be too hard - a rush of water from a weir, or moving water in a stream.
-When you get to Division 1 it will be big and tricky!
+When you get to Division 1 and Prem it will be big and tricky!

 I'm already an experienced paddler.
 Do I still have to work my way up the divisions?